pranavpandey2511/fastchain/README.md

 `FASTCHAIN is work in progress!!`

-Fastchain is a librarywhich helps you build production grade LLM powered agents faster and integrate it with your existing applications.
+Fastchain is a library which helps you build production grade LLM powered agents faster and integrate it with your existing applications.

 ## Getting Started